DEADLY WOUNDS - REQUIRE DEEP HEALING

 "Although my father & mother have abandoned me, the Lord will take me up (adopt me as his child)"

-Let me qualify, I don't know the reasons my father wasn't there but then I'm glad he wasn't and I love him so dearly.
+Let me qualify, I don't know the reasons my father wasn't there, but then I'm glad he wasn't, and I love him so dearly.
 I know that sounds like a laughable oxymoron... but it is the truth.
-Regarding my mother, I'll write a blog post about her. she's also my beloved.
+Regarding my mother, I'll talk about her someday.
+She's also my beloved.

-I grew up in a big dysfunctional family.
+I grew up in a big family.
 Born by my mother, bred and buttered by my grandmother & aunt.
 My grandfather passed on when I was still a minor.
-So we literally had no father figure in place, my granny played a double duty all my childhood days, of being both a mom and dad to us all.
-She played it out so well though, which made it hard for me to depict if there was anything outside the norm of living in a functional family.
+So we literally had no father figure in place, my granny played a double duty all my childhood, being both a mom and a dad to us all.
+She played it out so well, though, which made it hard for me to depict whether there was anything outside the norm of living in a functional family.

 Wow!
-Was I not only befuddled, but I felt exposed and pressured because I literally had nothing to say about him.
+I was not only befuddled, but I also felt exposed and pressured because I literally had nothing to say about him.

-Fast forward, to that same evening, I was still flummoxed.
-I called mom and decided to delve into the very sensitive, never had conversation about my dad.
-Of course she knew this day would come...
+Fast forward to that same evening, and I was still flummoxed.
+I called Mom and decided to delve into the very sensitive, never-have conversation about my dad.
+Of course, she knew this day would come...
 I could hear it in her emotional voice...

-So I began to look at things from an obscure vantage, that God didn't really love me and that he was punishing me for something I knew nothing of.
+So I began to look at things from an obscure vantage, that God didn't really love me, and that he was punishing me for something I knew nothing of.
 Like why did He give me the desire as a human to want to be fathered, and yet actually wrest from me the joys it comes with?
 Well, frustrated and Questioning...
-I stepped into the ring and boxed with God for years.
-I swung punches and He encountered them with gentleness.
-I blamed Him & He loved me unconditionally.
-The final bell sounded and I went to my corner-defeated by a compassionate God.
+I stepped into the ring and boxed with God for a few years.
+I swung punches, and He encountered them with gentleness.
+I blamed Him, & He loved me unconditionally.
+The final bell sounded, and I went to my corner-defeated by a compassionate God.

 I'm confident that God is all-powerful and sovereign.
 He could have literally just stepped in and altered my life, but he didn't... that's simply because he wanted to teach me a few things.

 1. Neither of the things I went through was out of my doing or a punishment from God, whatsoever.
-He allowed it so his glory could be shone through me.
+He allowed it so his glory could shine through me.

 2. Everyone has trouble (even fathered girls).